PaulApivat/paulapivat/content/post/sentiment_analysis/index.md

 All this allows us to clean up the text and have each sentence be on equal playing field.

-**NOTE**: I think the process of normalization makes more sense at the individual word level, so we won't actually need stemming and lemmatization for sentences.

 ```python
 # Remove Non-ASCII
 def remove_non_ascii(words):